webplatform/docs/css/properties/display/index.md

   }
 &lt;/style&gt;
 }}{{Single Example
-|Language=HTML
-|Description='''Third example'''
+|Language=CSS

-Specify the rendering type as block or inline to define how the element will display.
+|Description=Specify the rendering type as block or inline to define how the element will display.
 Set the element to inherit the rendering values of its parent container:
 |Code=p.block
 {
 display:block; //Sets the element to display in a box model rendering type.